 The Annapolis region is forever linked with the Chesapeake Bay, the oyster industry, and a proud maritime history.

-Located across Back Creek from AMM’s McNasby Campus is the museum’s newest addition: Back Creek Nature Park Campus (BCNP).
-This renovated, 12-acre park accommodates the AMM’s ever-expanding education programs, helping to further develop the curriculum to include natural sciences through hands-on activities at the campus’ urban ecology park.
-The enhanced educational program will place the Museum in a stronger position to fulfill its mission of inspiring a love of the Chesapeake Bay for generations to come.
+This renovated, 12-acre waterfront park accommodates AMM’s ever-expanding education programs as well as the Education Staff offices.
+The enhanced educational program places the Museum in a stronger position to fulfill its mission of inspiring a love of the Chesapeake Bay for generations to come.
 With the Park Campus, AMM expects to continue to significantly add to, and expand, its existing programs to cater to over 15,000 adults and children annually.
 An old waterworks building on site has been restored and converted to classrooms for hosting school programs and summer camps, while future plans include event space and an amazing event pavilion and maritime-themed playground.
 Walking trails, a kayak/canoe launch, and an amphitheater are also located on-site.
 The Park is located at 7300 Edgewood Road.

 In an effort to continue public access to the Bay, AMM in May 2019 entered a new partnership with Capital SUP.
 The stand up paddleboarding company is now located within the Park Campus.

 About Capital SUP

 Capital SUP, established in 2014, and headquartered in historic Annapolis, MD, was founded from a vision of creating a gym on the water experience.
 In three short years, Capital SUP has become the leading stand up paddleboard company in the Mid-Atlantic region.